 thanks to M. Mortimer, I have the paper which includes closeups of the skull (Fig. 2).
-I’ll start off by saying I was able to add or change 36 scores for Litorosuchus with the new data, but the nesting of Litorosuchus did not change from within its Macrocnemus nesting.
+I’ll start off by saying I was able to add or change 36 scores for Litorosuchus with the new data.
 Many traits were added from the palate.

 First of all,

 this is an excellent specimen.
 And virtually all the bones are well exposed enabling the creation of an accurate reconstruction (Fig. 1).
-Unfortunately, when Li et al. saw an antorbital fenestra they assumed Litorosuchus was related to archosauriformes and so excluded unrelated taxa that also have an antorbital fenestra, like fenestrasaurs and their ancestors, the macrocnemids.
+Unfortunately, when Li et al. saw an antorbital fenestra they assumed Litorosuchus was related to archosauriformes and so excluded unrelated taxa that also have an antorbital fenestra, like fenestrasaurs and derived protorosaurs.
 As a result, some bones not found in archosauriformes were ignored originally in Litorosuchus.

-- The Li et al. lacrimal is actually the medial descending process of the nasal, a trait often seen in pterosaurs, which also arise from Macrocnemus.
+- The Li et al. lacrimal is actually the medial descending process of the nasal

 - The Li et al. surangular is actually several posterior mandible bones, including the coronoid, surangular and articular.

 - The actual lacrimal is a small bone displaced to the middle portion of the right nasal.
 It is small and somewhat tear-shaped, as in Macrocnemus.

 - The Li et al. jugal is too deep because part of it includes a slender pterygoid.